Employment Opportunities

 • Cultivate an employer base to improve the job referral process and increase client satisfaction.

-• Create and develop a marketing plan for the Oakland Workers Collective and analyze effectiveness periodically and tailored to seasonal work fluctuations and target our audience.
+• In collaboration with the IRE manager, create and develop a marketing plan for the Oakland Workers Collective and analyze effectiveness periodically and tailored to seasonal work fluctuations and target our audience.

 • Develop partnerships with local businesses, governmental agencies, educational institutions, and other community-based organizations to further the goals of employment opportunities.

-• Support program manager and staff to co-facilitate OWC member monthly evening meetings and support program logistics.
+• Support program manager and staff to co-facilitate OWC member monthly (will change to weekly once program is staffed up) evening meetings and support program logistics.

-• Assist Program Manager in nurturing leadership development with OWC program by promoting and encouraging civic participation and democratic decision-making practices by the day laborers
+• Assist Program Manager in nurturing leadership development with OWC program by promoting and encouraging civic participation and democratic decision-making practices.

 • Maintain weekly records of job placements and issues on database.